Rufus Leonard Privacy Notice

 Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to our privacy notice.

-Questions, comments and requests regarding this privacy notice are welcomed and should be addressed via email on email@example.com, or by post to: Data Protection, Rufus Leonard, The Drill Hall, 57a Farringdon Road, London EC1M 3JB, United Kingdom.
+Questions, comments and requests regarding this privacy notice are welcomed and should be addressed via email on email@example.com, or by post to: Data Protection, Rufus Leonard, Ground Floor, The Zeppelin Building, 59-61 Farringdon Road, London, EC1M 3JB, United Kingdom.